rhnkl/SolarSpammer/README.md

 ###### Select script file
 This controls the file the computer will read from and type.
 Select your text file and you are good to press start!
-I have included script.txt into here just as a template script, it's the bee movie.
+I have included script.txt into here just as a template script, it's the bee movie script.
 Use it if you want.

 ###### Other features of this tab
 The program will also estimate the minutes remaining in the program, percent remaining, and it will also put that percentage on a progress bar.